kdw9502/ngrinderwiki/How-to-develop-plugin.md

 >It requires Spring and Java.
 Explicit build support is provided for Maven.

 ## Introduction
-nGrinder, an opensource, had provided Atlassian Plugin Framework (APF) to enable external developers to participate, but it was not that easy to develop.
-The [Plugin Framework for Java (PF4J)](https://github.com/pf4j/pf4j), which is easy to use, has been adopted from nGrinder 3.4.
+nGrinder, an opensource, had used Atlassian Plugin Framework (APF) to enable external developers to participate, but it was not that easy to develop on top of it.
+Therefore, [Plugin Framework for Java (PF4J)](https://github.com/pf4j/pf4j), which is easy to use, has been adopted from nGrinder 3.4.

 * About PF4J : https://github.com/decebals/pf4j
 * PF4J-UPDATE : https://github.com/decebals/pf4j-update